For any curriculum questions not addressed below, please contact the Next Gen. SAM program director.

 Slug support is there to help.
 You can either self-refer to the program, or ask Next Gen. SAM staff to do it for you.
 The Slug Support team will develop an action plan focusing on helping you back on track through provision of support and resources.
 The earlier you deal with the crisis, the better the outcome.

-The MEP program has a book and calculator lending program, as well as snacks, and is available to any student in the Next Gen. SAM program.
+The MESA program has a lounge, a kitchen, snacks, and is available to any student in the Next Gen. SAM program.

 Between academic stress, financial stress, family-related stress and personal stress, life as a college student can become overwhelming at times.
 CAPS offers various services to help you navigate through temporary or longer-term difficulties.